syncfusion-content/blazor-docs/blazor/listview/customizing-templates.md

 ## Template

 ListView items can be customized with the help of the `Template` property.
 To customize list items in your application, set your customized template string to `Template` property.

-We provided the following built-in CSS classes to customize the list-items.
-Refer to the following table.
+The following built-in CSS classes can be used to customize the list-items.

 | CSS class        | Description           |
 | ------------- |-------------|